Bradley Cooper

 “ . . . when he’s ready to heal, we’re ready to let him.”

-Bradley plays Adam Jones, a talented but surly chef who trained at the best restaurant in Paris only to lose it all due to youthful arrogance and ambition.
+In Burnt, Bradley plays Adam Jones, a talented but surly chef who trained at the best restaurant in Paris only to lose it all due to youthful arrogance and ambition.

 As penance, he goes to New Orleans where he vows to shuck a million oysters.
 We meet him just as he’s achieving that goal and then follow him to London where he hunts down the ghosts from his past and revives his dream of earning a third Michelin star.